-Based on these learnings, students developed a persona named Joy.
+Based on these learnings, students used Smaply to develop a persona named Joy.
 They put all the data collected together, analyzing her goals, motivations, and also her frustration with existing apps.
 The team described Joy as a high school teenager who suffers from a chronic illness as she constantly has to take medication and feels embarassed of doing so in public because of unwanted inquiries.
 Various apps already exist for patients like Joy and she has tried out some of them already.
 However, she is fed up with current options which take too many steps to accomplish her daily tasks.
 For example, she needs different schedules for just one medicine, but the current app only allows her to fix one schedule for one medicine.
 She has to repeat the process over and over again until every intake is set up in the app.
 That is why she is not a big fan of using apps as medication reminders.

 In the next step, students created a journey map to visualize Joy’s problems with current apps.
 The journey map helped students to empathize with the persona and analyze the experience step by step.

 Ideas for a better app were collected and synthesized through an affinity wall, where ideas for improvement and research findings were documented on cards.